Winterflower/winterflower.github.io/_posts/2014-11-01-a-very-simple-introduction-to-python.md

 when you come back to your code several weeks or months later.
 Python is quite relaxed about variable naming rules, but there are a few NO-NOs:
-1. Do not start a variables
+1. Do not start a variables with numbers
+2. Do not user one of [Python's keywords](http://en.wikibooks.org/wiki/Think_Python/Variables,_expressions_and_statements#Variable_names_and_keywords) as a variable name
+3. Do not use symbols such as '@'in variable names

 ###Exercises:
 1. Create a string object with the name of your favorite novel and assign